2001 Biggin Hill Airshow crashes: Kingcobra wreckage

 Similarly to the wreckage of the Vampire, no mechanical failures of the Kingcobra were observed upon initial inspection.
 The crash site was confined to an area west of the runway angled at 70°, the right wing of the aircraft had struck the ground first with little to no ground slide.
-The nose of the Kingcobra was buried at a depth of approximately one metre, with the outer of the left wing including fuel tanks detached and strewn thirteen metres away.
+The nose of the Kingcobra was buried at a depth of approximately 1 m, with the outer of the left wing including fuel tanks detached and strewn 13 m away.
 Impact fire around the tanks were put out by the fire service at the airport.
 Fuel from the tanks had spilled to nearby vegetation, with a ring of fire marks around the rear of the engine, but not on the main wreckage.

 Air display communication issues

 Whilst relevant to the Biggin Hill Airshow in general, specific issues with communication were highlighted in the AAIB investigation of the Kingcobra disaster.
-Guidance surrounding CAP 403 published by the Civil Aviation Authority (CAA) of the United Kingdom recommends that a Flying Display Committee (now known as a Flying Control Committee or FCC) should be utilised.
+Guidance surrounding CAP 403 published by the Civil Aviation Authority (CAA) of the United Kingdom recommends that a Flying Display Committee (now known as a Flying Control Committee or FCC) should be used.
 One member of this committee should be stationed at the crowd line, maintaining direct communication with the Flying Display Director.
 The report clarifies that the airshow at Biggin Hill did establish an FCC to oversee display standards and to make sure safety regulations were followed.
 A display could be stopped via a system that was in place through contact between ATC which was located on the other side of the runway and a member of the FCC by telephone or radio.
 Cause of concern was highlighted during the Kingcobra air display upon the loss of control at the apex of the first rolling climbing maneuver.
 The committee member in question did attempt to establish contact with ATC five times by radio and the director twice by telephone, however no answer was received.